Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsection{Proof of Theorem \ref{LemmaNotturnoQuasiMattinieroPromossoATeorema}}

-As we already underlined, we called \virg{$3\Rd$ order MAEs} the equations \eqref{eqEOmega} defined by means of a 2--form, disregarding the fact that, actually, Boillat introduced them by imposing the condition of complete exceptionality (which also allowed him to write down the local form \eqref{eq.general.MAE.3}).
+As we already underlined, we called ``$3\Rd$ order MAEs'' the equations \eqref{eqEOmega} def\/ined by means of a~2-form, disregarding the fact that, actually, Boillat introduced them by imposing the condition of complete exceptionality (which also allowed him to write down the local form~\eqref{eq.general.MAE.3}).